All Episodes

 But what is it really like?

-Well, as illustrated in the book Dog Company, we had to beg for artillery support and close air support at different times.
+Well, as illustrated in the book, Dog Company, we had to beg for artillery support and close air support at different times.

-I mean, we would literally be pinned down by the enemy in some of these uh very difficult, very complex uh areas of terrain, uh one way in, one way out type situations, and the only way to sort of get us out of a tough spot would be to have artillery, and sometimes that artillery needed to be aimed at buildings where insurgents or terrorists or enemy fighters were shooting at you from in order to make that threat go away.
+I mean, we would literally be pinned down by the enemy in some of these very difficult, very complex areas of terrain, one way in, one way out type situations.

-Um, but we would be denied time and time again.
+But we would be denied time and time again.

-So, in other words, did Americans that you know die because of Obama's rules of engagement?
+So in other words, did Americans that you know die because of Obama's rules of engagement?

-Uh not directly in my group in that case.
+Not directly in my group in that case.

 Yeah, that's pretty scary.